 - January 1961… Production reaches 15,700 units

-- February 1962… February issue of Modern Photography has only two advertisements for the Pentamatic and NO mention of the Pentamatic II or of the upcoming Pentamatic S
+- February 1962… February issue of Modern Photography has only two advertisements for the Pentamatic and NO mention of the Pentamatic II or Pentamatic S

 - August 1963… ‘Pentamatic’ receives trademark registration in the U.S.

-By January 1961, some pretty strong discounts on the original Pentamatic I and no ads for the model II.
+By January 1961, some pretty strong discounts on the original Pentamatic I. No Pentamatic S advertised.

 First look at the new camera in the May 1960 issue of Modern Photography.

-Nice Pentamatic model II page from a Yashica sales brochure from late 1960 or early 1961.
+Nice Pentamatic model II page from a Yashica sales brochure from February 1961.
 Not a bad price in Japan at that time… about $110 (USD) with case.
 When introduced in mid 1960, the original model I was listed at about $159 (USD) here in the U.S.

 Nice find for me from a collector in Japan.
 The first detailed sales brochure from Japan that included the Pentamatic I and II.
 This page is from the accessories part of the brochure.